Ashwagandha cures what ails you?

 What do you think about Ashwaganda (not spelled right).
 Are there any major side effects?
 What is your opinion?
 Thanks.

 Also known as winter cherry or Indian ginseng, ashwagandha is an evergreen shrub that grows in arid parts of India (you were pretty close with the spelling!).
 Different preparations from the plant's leaves, flowers, and roots are commonly used in Indian natural medicine, called Ayurveda, for rejuvenation and treating a wide variety of ailments.
-A growing body of research gives credence to ashwagandha's reputation, but scientists are really just beginning to uncover how and why it's beneficial.
+A growing body of research gives some credence to ashwagandha's reputation, but scientists are still uncovering how and why it's beneficial.

 Proponents of ashwagandha believe the herb improves many physical and mental health issues including: